 Will your company allow—or ask—employees to use personal phones and other electronic devices for work or prohibit them from doing so?

-Each chapter in this book covers a different type of electronic resource or function, such as email, camera phones, or social media, providing an overview of the most important issues to consider, sample policy language, and information that will help your company decide whether—and how much—to regulate employee use of that equipment.
+Each chapter in this book covers a different type of electronic resource or function, such as email, smart phones, or social media, providing an overview of the most important issues to consider, sample policy language, and information that will help your company decide whether—and how much—to regulate employee use of that equipment.

 Determine Your Current Practices

 Talk to your IT department (if your company has one).
 Find out what technologies your company supports and what it prohibits.
 Does IT have the capacity to read employee email and instant messages or to track employee Internet use?
 Is someone actually reading employee communications?
 Does the company block access to certain websites?
-Does the company provide cell phones, smartphones, or laptops to employees?
+Does the company provide cell phones, smart phones, or laptops to employees?
 Does it allow—or require—employees to use their own electronic devices for work?
 If so, are there any limits on the makes or models, or on an employee’s ability to access the company’s network?
 Is IT aware of any problems in employee use or misuse of equipment?

 Interview company managers.
 What technological resources do they use in their departments?
 Do they issue equipment to employees?
 Do they encourage employees to purchase their own equipment to use for work?
 Are they concerned about employee use of technology?
 Have they had to discipline or fire any employees for misusing electronic resources?
 What types of equipment do they need for their departments to function most efficiently and productively?

 Meet with the online team.
 Talk to the employees who oversee your company’s online presence and find out what your company is doing on the Internet.
 Is it active in social media channels?
-Does it have business blogs—and if so, how does it handle reader comments?
+Does it have business blogs?
+If so, how does it handle reader comments?
 Are you podcasting or producing online video?
 Does the company keep track of what others are saying about it online?
 The answers to these questions will help you figure out whether and how you need to address employee contributions—whether official or unofficial—to the company’s online presence.